 At one point parts of the hotel were permanently closed off due to the lack of guests – I don’t know if this is still the case.
-Here are a few images:

 For an easy break with kids, the hotel has a lot going for it.

-b) the pool (top photo) although children hours are restricted
+the pool although children hours are restricted

-c) the garden centre next door has a huge cafe which makes it easy to have casual snacks if the hotel restaurant is too formal
+the garden centre next door has a huge cafe which makes it easy to have casual snacks if the hotel restaurant is too formal

 And if you don’t have kids, you can tour Syon Park House and wander around the grounds and down to the nearby riverside village.